thomaslenaour/rappelscanner/README.md

 1. Fork the Project
 2. Create your feature branch (`git checkout -b feat/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing featyre'`)
+3. Commit your changes (`git commit -m "add some amazing feature"`)
 4. Push to the branch (`git push origin feat/amazing-feature`)
 5. Open a Pull Request